Select a chapter above to begin.

 The Attack -

 To attack, Jared swings his zweihander using 3d12.
 The dice result in a 1, 3, and 6.
 The 1 is Pathetic, and destroyed.
 The dealer and Jared narrate the harm done to Jared in the sheer act of swinging at his foe.
 Perhaps Jared is enveloped in a misting jet of necrotic miasma, the death throes of his enemy.
-His two remaining dice add up to 9.
-He still adds the Pathetic Die, which brings his attack’s strength up to 10.
+His two remaining dice add up to 9.The Defense -

 ------------------------------------------